davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 An early project the team built called [MashedIn](https://web.archive.org/web/20110808134612/http://www.mashedin.com/) — which mashed your accounts from Twitter, LinkedIn, and Facebook to surface common connections — was where I began to connect the dots on these concepts.

 MashedIn needed async workflows — fan-out across multiple social media APIs, reconciliation, deduplication — and the team built an async state-machine workflow engine in Python called **Fantasm** to power them.
 I recall eagerly watching demos and listening to Shawn speak about how it all fit together.

-It was the first thing we [open-sourced](https://code.google.com/archive/p/fantasm/) as a company, and Shawn, Kevin, and Jason were instrumental in making it happen on the beta version of AppEngine (what would eventually become GCP).
+It was the first thing we [open-sourced](https://code.google.com/archive/p/fantasm/) as a company, and Shawn, Kevin, and Jason were instrumental in making it happen on the beta version of AppEngine (what would eventually become a part of GCP).

 ![MashedIn Circa 2011](/img/deterministic-core-agentic-shell/mashedin-circa-2011.png)

 <aside>I have fond memories of debugging early versions of AppEngine, trying to figure out whether it made more sense to use Google's thin <a href='https://thescoop.org/archives/2010/02/23/a-gentle-introduction-to-google-app-engine'>webapp</a> framework or fight with Django; fun times.</aside>

-It got so popular at the time that it was featured on the App Engine blog, you can still [read about it on the Google Cloud Platform blog](https://cloudplatform.googleblog.com/2011/03/implementing-workflows-on-app-engine.html) and see [how it has evolved on GitHub.](https://github.com/vendasta/fantasm/tree/master)
+It got so popular at the time that it was [featured on the App Engine blog](https://cloudplatform.googleblog.com/2011/03/implementing-workflows-on-app-engine.html).
+You can see [how it has evolved on GitHub.](https://github.com/vendasta/fantasm/tree/master)

 I want to _underscore_ this was back in **2011**!